Nexus Agents

 Code, tests, PRs, issues

-The governance substrate is the layer that catches the mistakes engineering agents would otherwise make — bad code shipped, rules drifting from intent, audit gaps, telemetry-free routing — and routes the next task based on what actually worked the last time.
+The control plane is the layer that catches the mistakes data-plane agents would otherwise make — bad code shipped, rules drifting from intent, audit gaps, telemetry-free routing — and routes the next task based on what actually worked the last time.

 Quick Start (2 minutes)